 Fifteen years later, while a rector of Saints Peter and Paul Church in Indianapolis, he was ordained Auxiliary Bishop on March 28, 1933, also by Bishop Joseph Chartrand.
 At 41 years of age he was one of the youngest in history.
 He became the first Archbishop of Indianapolis in 1944 and thought that he would serve there the rest of his life.
 At this time he changed his name from Elmer Joseph Ritter to Joseph Elmer Ritter.
 A year later, upon the death of his mentor Bishop Chartrand, he was appointed the seventh Bishop of Indianapolis.

 His 1938 decision to end racial segregation in all Catholic schools in the diocese was met with opposition by the Ku Klux Klan as well as members of his own clergy.
-The KKK staged a cross-burning outside of SS.
+The KKK staged protests outside of SS.
 Peter and Paul Cathedral in Indianapolis and, according to family history, Ritter received death threats.
 By 1943, accomplished the feat in every parochial school within the Catholic Diocese of Indianapolis, a full 11 years before the Brown vs. Topeka Board of Education case in 1954.

 Other significant accomplishments during his years in Indianapolis included: